SPARK-BIH: Call for Applications 2021

 Track 1 projects are usually earlier in the development timeline.
-They will be funded with a budget of up to 50K EUR for one year (see 'Guide for Applicants - Track 1').
+Funding can be granted for up to 50.000 €.
+The funding period is max. one year (see 'Guide for Applicants - Track 1').

 Track 2 projects are further along the development timeline and must meet strict requirements regarding intellectual property rights and market access strategies.
-A substantial data package describing the previous findings of the project is a clear requirement for application.
-Funding covers projects with a financial need of more than 50K EUR for up to two years. (see 'Guide for Applicants - Track 2').
+Funding can be granted for more than 50.000 €.
+The funding period is max. two years (see 'Guide for Applicants - Track 2').

 Project funding is strictly milestone-based.
 If it is determined at any point that the project goals cannot be met anymore, the funding will be terminated.

-- The BIH seeks to increase the diversity of its funding programs.
+The BIH seeks to increase the diversity of its funding programs.
 Women, individuals from underrepresented racial and ethnic groups, as well as individuals with disabilities are especially encouraged to apply for BIH programs.